AngryCarrot789/FramePFX/docs/Plugins.md

 Video clips have two main methods: `bool PrepareRenderFrame(PreRenderContext rc, long frame)` and `void RenderFrame(RenderContext rc, ref SKRect renderArea)`.

-The prepare render frame method indicates to the rendering system whether or not the clip should be rendered.
+The prepare render frame method indicates to the rendering system whether the clip should be rendered.
 For example, if a resource reference required by the clip is not linked, then this method returns false.
 This method is invoked on the main thread

 The render frame method is invoked on a background rendering thread, and is what should render the clip.
 You can access the skia canvas via `rc.Canvas`. the `ref renderArea` is used to tell the rendering system the affected pixel area, as an optimisation.
 For example, if you draw a 10x10 square starting at 5,5, then you would do: `renderArea = rc.TranslateRect(new SKRect(5, 5, 15, 15));`.
 The method `rc.TranslateRect` translates the rect into the effective rectangle based on the current `TotalMatrix` of the canvas